thanhvanpham/Chest-CT-scans-prediction/README.md

 ## 6. Key Findings

-- Deeper architectures improve feature extraction but increase overfitting risk.
+- CNNs are powerful even with simple architectures.
-- Dropout significantly improves generalization.
+- Dropout actually matters.
-- Activation functions influence training stability and convergence speed.
+- Activation functions affect performance more than expected.
-- Well-regularized simpler models can perform competitively.
+- Overfitting is sneaky.
+- Training time increases when you get ambitious.
+- Debugging TensorFlow at 2AM is an unforgettable experience :)

 ---